Martin Kohlstedt: Modular composition and improvisation

-According to Kohlstedt, pieces - or modules - serve as a base vocabulary that can be combined and put into different contexts, like other instrumentations, connotations or tempi.
-His first two records 'Tag' and 'Nacht' are a collection of such modules, as is the 2020 record 'Flur' which serves as “new vocabulary and a fertile ground to build something anew”.
+According to Kohlstedt, modules serve as a base vocabulary that can be combined in different contexts—instrumentation, tempo, or setting.
+His early albums Tag and Nacht, and later solo albums like Feld and Kluft, collect such modules as material for subsequent live reworking.
+The intimate production of these records often captures the mechanics of the piano and environmental sounds.

-The production of these core records is often very close and intimate to underscore the context and point of time of the recording.
-The "inner mechanics of the instrument itself" can often be heard and field recordings too: "You can hear the rain falling on his roof (AJA), birds singing on front of the flat (LUN), and sometimes it feels like there is a little breeze coming up."

-An acclaimed example of the improvisation and reworking of modules through context was the 'Ströme' project, commissioned by the classical concert hall Gewandhaus, Leipzig.
-Here a full choir had to coordinate with Kohlstedts' dynamic play and the pianist himself had to react to the interpretations of the 70 singers and their conductor.
-Kohlstedts foundational compositions were treated as "recombinant parts of connected musical ideas".

-In 2017, the German newspaper Die Zeit published the first part of a filmed documentation about his work followed by the second part.
+In concert Kohlstedt mostly uses grand and upright pianos with Fender Rhodes and synthesizers, recombining modules in response to room and audience.
+BR-Klassik described him as reassembling piano pieces on stage "like Lego bricks", letting them react to space and audience—a practice also documented on his 2024 album Live.

+He also applied this modular approach in the choir project Ströme with the Gewandhaus in Leipzig (see below).

+Notable performances

+Kohlstedt has played international festivals and concert halls, including the Russian State Library in Moscow (including a televised concert for Дождь), the Talar-e Rudaki in Tehran, a sold-out concert in the main hall of the Elbphilharmonie in Hamburg in December 2017, and SXSW.

 Collaborations

 Next to his solo albums Martin Kohlstedt released several collaborations: 2013 saw the remix album "Tag Remixes" and 2015 the so-called "Nacht Reworks", which are close collaborations with Pop- and electronic artists like FM Belfast, Christian Löffler and Douglas Dare.
 He also did an improvised live session in 2017 with Peter Broderick.

-After 2017 saw the release 'Strom', which no longer contained purely acoustic piano pieces but multi-layered compositions with piano and electronic components, another major collaboration used this set of modules: The full 70 people choir of the Leipzig Gewandhaus Orchestra and its musical director Gregor Meyer performed several public working sessions, during which Kohlstedt's modular play merged with the vocal corpus of the choir into "one completely new instrument".
+After 2017 saw the release 'Strom', which no longer contained purely acoustic piano pieces but multi-layered compositions with piano and electronic components, a commissioned collaboration used this set of modules: The full 70 people choir of the Leipzig Gewandhaus Orchestra and its musical director Gregor Meyer performed several public working sessions, during which Kohlstedt's modular play merged with the vocal corpus of the choir into "one completely new instrument".
 The performance stayed somewhat flexible, with Meyer steering the choir close to Kohlstedts improvisations and vice versa.
 In 2019, they recorded a version of that performance at the Gewandhaus Leipzig and released it as the album "Ströme".
 The compositional modules it featured were both new and from the previous albums brought together.
-The choir and Martin Kohlstedt also went on tour with this performance that year.
+As an acclaimed example of the modular improvisation, the full choir had to coordinate with Kohlstedts' dynamic play and the pianist himself had to react to the interpretations of the 70 singers and their conductor.
+Kohlstedts foundational compositions were treated as "recombinant parts of connected musical ideas".
+The choir and Martin Kohlstedt went on tour with this performance in 2021.

 In 2020 several reworks of 'Ströme' were released as the digital 'RECURRENTS', reshaping the already morphed compositions.
 Among the collaborators were Sudan Archives, Robag Wruhme (one of the Wighnomy Brothers), Henrik Schwarz, and Hannah Epperson.